thomasvloo/fabric-testnet/README.md

 - The API uses standard HTTP response codes to indicate the success or failure of requests.
 - Error handling is implemented globally to ensure consistent error responses across all endpoints.
 - For `POST` requests, ensure the `Content-Type` header is set to `application/json` and the body contains valid JSON corresponding to the asset schema expected by the chaincode.
+- When the server is first initiated, a "wallet" folder is created, containing the cryptographic material for the sample users created to authenticate the connection to the test network the application.
+This "wallet" folder (`Fabric/fabric-API/src/services/wallet/`) must be deleted when the network is shut down and cleaned using `./network.sh down`, before being able to start the server again.

 ## Project Structure